-As of May 2008, Ontario has new adoption information disclosure legislation that allows adopted adults and birth parents to obtain information from birth and adoption records that were registered in Ontario.
+As of May 2008, Ontario’sadoption information disclosure legislation allows adopted adults and birth parents to obtain information from birth and adoption records that were registered in Ontario.

-Children’s Aid Societies provide non-identifying information about the adoption.
+Children’s Aid Societies are only permitted to provide non-identifying information about the adoption.
 It may include the:

 - date of the adoption

 - name of the agency that handled the adoption

 - care received prior to the adoption placement

 - birth family’s social or medical history

 The Adoption Disclosure Register is a function of ServiceOntario.

 ServiceOntario is the main access point for individuals seeking information, including applying for information about a past adoption, registering a disclosure or no contact order, requesting forms and general inquiries.
 More information can be obtained at www.serviceontario.ca or 1-800-461-2156.